Highlands Station Regeneration Project

 Project Information:

-Highlands Station Regeneration Project is a Human-Induced Regeneration (HIR) project located in the remote Central West Queensland region, approximately 90km south of Isisford and 120km southwest of Blackall.
-Registered in November 2016, the project covers a vast area of nearly 57,000 hectares within the Longreach Regional Council area.
-The property sits within the Mulga Lands bioregion, an area traditionally utilized for extensive sheep and cattle grazing.
+Highlands Station Regeneration Project is a large-scale Human-Induced Regeneration (HIR) project located in the remote rangelands of Central West Queensland.
+The project area, which spans approximately 56,920 hectares, is situated roughly 90 kilometers south of Isisford and 120 kilometers southwest of Blackall.
+Registered in November 2016, the property lies within the Longreach Regional Council area and is situated in the Mulga Lands bioregion, an area historically utilized for extensive sheep and cattle grazing.

-Human-Induced Regeneration projects involve implementing changes in land management to facilitate the regrowth of native forest on land where vegetation has been suppressed for at least 10 years.
-For Highlands Station, the core activity involves managing the timing and extent of grazing pressure, essentially reducing the number of livestock or altering their rotation to allow young trees (such as Mulga or native Eucalypts) to establish without being eaten.
-The project also includes the humane management of feral animals, such as goats and pigs, which are significant suppressors of seedling regrowth.
+The project operates under the Human-Induced Regeneration methodology, which involves implementing land management changes to facilitate the regrowth of native forest on land where vegetation has been suppressed for at least ten years.
+For Highlands Station, the primary activities include managing the timing and extent of grazing pressure, essentially reducing livestock numbers or altering rotations to allow young trees to establish, and the humane control of feral animals such as goats and pigs that destroy seedlings.

-The environment in this part of Queensland is classified as semi-arid, characterized by hot summers, mild winters, and highly variable rainfall.
-The landscape typically consists of flat to undulating plains with soils ranging from red earths in the Mulga country to cracking clay soils on the open downs.
-These conditions support a mix of Acacia woodlands and native grasses, which the project aims to restore to a permanent even-aged native forest status.
+Environmentally, the region is classified as semi-arid with highly variable rainfall, typically averaging around 450mm annually.
+The landscape consists of flat to undulating plains featuring a mix of soil types; these range from red earths in the timbered Mulga country to cracking clay soils on the open downs.
+This soil profile supports the regeneration of native Acacia woodlands (including Mulga and Gidgee) and native grasses, which the project aims to restore to permanent forest cover.

-An interesting administrative note for this project is the variation in December 2021, where the participant name changed from the individual landholder, Ian John Allen, to Terra Carbon Pty Limited.
-Terra Carbon is a specialist advisory firm that manages numerous carbon projects, indicating a shift toward professional corporate management of the carbon assets on the property.
+An interesting administrative development for the project occurred in December 2021, when the proponent changed from the individual landholder, Ian John Allen, to Terra Carbon Pty Limited.
+Terra Carbon is a specialist carbon service provider that manages numerous projects in the region.
+In May 2021, industry news reported that Terra Carbon received a significant share of new Australian Carbon Credit Units (ACCUs) issued by the regulator, highlighting the scale of their portfolio which includes Highlands Station.